superlinear-ai/raglite/README.md

 5. Converting the user prompt to a RAG instruction and appending it to the message history
 6. Streaming an LLM response to the message history
 7. Accessing the cited documents from the chunk spans

+A full RAG pipeline is straightforward to implement with RAGLite:

 ```python
 # Search for chunks: